 - Receive a City Lax Hoodie (plus all items above)

 $1000 – SCHOLARSHIP A PARTICIPANT FOR A YEAR

 When you raise $1000 on your campaign you:

-- Will provide a full scholarship for a kid for year.
+- Will provide a full scholarship for one boy or girls for a year.

 - Includes all equipment, registration fees, 1v1 mentorship, camps, travel/adventure, competitive team experience, etc).